8 “Fitness” Products You Should Never Buy

 The FIRM Fanny Lifter is a slightly newer incarnation of the stepping exercise products that claims that it will tone and lift your bottom.

-While most cross training machines look a bit odd, the Four Minute Cross Trainer really takes the cake.
-It looks like it would be more at home in someone’s BDSM playroom than in a gym.
+While most cross-training machines look a bit odd, the Four Minute Cross Trainer really takes the cake.

 It’s a monster of an exercise machine that promises users that they will receive the ultimate workout, toning and exercising a variety of muscles in only four minutes.

 Not only does it look terrifying, but the price is enough to induce an aneurysm – nearly $15,000 by the time all is said and done.